The following connection schemes of distribution system are generally employed:

 - The consumers at the far end (B) of the distributor would be subjected to serious voltage fluctuations because of changing the load on the distributor.

-Due to the above limitations, this system is used for short distance only.
+Due to the above limitations, this system is used for short distances only.

 Ring Main Distribution System

-In this system, the feeder closes on itself i.e. it forms a complete ring and hence the name ring main system.
-Fig. shows AC ring main system, where BCDAB is the closed feeder supplied by the sub-station S at point B. The various distributors are connected to points A, C and D of the feeder.
+In this system, the feeder closes on itself i.e. it forms a complete ring hence the name ring main system.
+The figure shows the ring main system, where BCDAB is the closed feeder supplied by the sub-station S at point B. The various distributors are connected to points A, C, and D of the feeder.

 Advantages of Ring Main System

-- Each distributor is supplied via two feeders, for example, the distributor connected at point C is fed via feeder BC and BADC.
+Each distributor is supplied via two feeders, for example, the distributor connected at point C is fed via feeders BC and BADC.
 This reduces the voltage fluctuations at the consumer’s terminals to some extent.

-- The system is more reliable since each distributor is fed via two feeders.
+The system is more reliable since each distributor is fed via two feeders.
 In the event of a fault on any section of the feeder, the continuity of supply can be maintained.
-For an instant, suppose fault occurs at any point F of section CD of the feeder, then section CD of the feeder can be isolated for repairs and at the same time continuity of supply is maintained to all the consumers.
+For instance, suppose a fault occurs at any point F of section CD of the feeder, then section CD of the feeder can be isolated for repairs, and at the same time continuity of supply is maintained to all the consumers.

 Interconnected Distribution System